Runqi-QRQ/MathBook/README.md

 ## 📄 Cite

-If you find **MathBook** useful for your your research and applications, please kindly cite using this BibTeX:
+If you find **We-Math 2.0** useful for your your research and applications, please kindly cite using this BibTeX:

 ```bibtex